RediCat/glchart/README.md

         npm run sandbox

-### Creating ther documentation
+### Creating the documentation

 Running the following command:

-        npm run docs
+        npm run docs_md

 on the root dir will create documentation files in the `docs` directory.
+The main documentation file is name `DOCS.md`.
 The documentation is created using documentationjs and relies on the comments in the code.
-This means that it neads to be recreated any time changes are pulled from the repo.
+This means that it needs to be recreated any time changes are pulled from the repo.